Vasanth

 Risk of non-compliance with international import regulations

 The impact is especially acute in high-tech and energy sectors, where rare earths are indispensable.
-For instance, a two-week delay in neodymium delivery can halt EV motor production lines in foreseeable future
+A two-week delay in neodymium delivery can halt EV motor production lines entirely.

 Are we prepared for license-induced shipment delays?